 Often overlooked, the clutch plays an extremely important role transmitting the drive from the engine to the rear wheel.
 Upgrading it is a simple task!
 The obvious upgrade for an R model is to exchange the whole 'wet' assembly for a dry clutch from an SE or SP*.

 For the SE/SP models, an even more simple upgrade is available!
 Simply exchange the 2mm steel plate (part 10) closest to the engine with a 2.9mm plate (part 9) as used throughout the rest of the assembly.
 Using the thicker plate effectively preloads the clutch springs, raising their 'rate' in the same way adjusting preload does on suspension.
 HRC has not specified uprated clutch springs since the F3 MC18 and many race bikes still use stock springs.
 However, Jha and EBC both list uprated springs if you still feel they are required.
 Although we at have used both Jha and EBC springs in the past, the Jha variants are preferred as the EBC gave a very heavy action at the lever.

 *Some riders and racers to prefer the 'feel' of a wet clutch to a dry one, this is entirely personal preference; in our opinion the dry clutch is a better system.
 The benefit of the dry clutch is the ease of changing worn components without the need to drain the transmission oil, and as the plates wear, the resulting debris does not contaminate the oil either.

 The F3 transmission is effectively a pre 1993 HRC RS250* unit that slots straight into the NSR's casing!
 As well as the longer 1st gear, giving much closer ratios throughout the rest of the 'box, the gears are undercut for closer, more accurate meshing.
 There is also a huge range of ratios available to suit any type of track or state of tune.

-As mentioned before, setting of the RC Valve is absolutely crucial to peek performance of the NSR, and a Valve to far open can be as disruptive as one not open enough!
+As mentioned before, setting of the RC Valve is absolutely crucial to peak performance of the NSR, and a Valve to far open can be as disruptive as one not open enough!
 Follow these simple steps to adjust it: